-- EPO if an application does not fulfill the necessary requirements it will be refused by the Office. - JPO if an application does not fulfill the necessary requirements, it will be refused by the Office.
+JPO/KIPO if an application does not fulfill the necessary requirements, it will be refused by the Office.

 USPTO n.a. (this does not apply to patent applications).

-Regional application

-patent application filed under a supranational patent system covering a limited number of countries of the same region.

-European Patent Organisation (31 European countries), EurAsian Patent Organisation (9 east European countries), African Intellectual Property Organisation (16 African countries), African Regional Industrial Property Organization (15 African countries).

-Reissue patent

-EPO/JPO see Amended form

-USPTO whenever any patent is, through error without any deceptive intention, deemed wholly or partly inoperative or invalid, by reason of a defective specification or drawing, or by reason of the patentee claiming more or less than he had a right to claim in the patent, the Director shall, on the surrender of such patent and the payment of the fee required by law, reissue the patent for the invention disclosed in the original patent, and in accordance with a new and amended application, for the unexpired part of the term of the original patent.
+Regional application patent application filed under a supranational patent system covering a limited number of countries of the same region.
+European Patent Organisation (36 European countries as of October 31, 2009), Eurasian Patent Organisation (9 east European and Asian countries), African Intellectual Property Organisation (16 African countries), African Regional Industrial Property Organization (15 African countries).
+Reissue patent EPO/JPO see Amended form KIPO new version of the patent in which an amendment of the description, claims and/or drawings is reflected after an invalidation trial USPTO whenever any patent is, through error without any deceptive intention, deemed wholly or partly inoperative or invalid, by reason of a defective specification or drawing, or by reason of the patentee claiming more or less than he had a right to claim in the patent, the Director shall, on the surrender of such patent and the payment of the fee required by law, reissue the patent for the invention disclosed in the original patent, and in accordance with a new and amended application, for the unexpired part of the term of the original patent.
 No new matter shall be introduced into the application for reissue.

 Rejection

-EPO if an opposition or an appeal does not fulfill the necessary requirements, it will be rejected by the Office.
+EPO if an opposition or an appeal does not fulfill the necessary requirements, it

+will be rejected by the Office.

-JPO see Refusal
+JPO/KIPO see Refusal

-USPTO a written statement by an examiner that explains why a claimed invention is not considered patentable.
+USPTO a written statement by an examiner that explains why a claimed invention

-Revocation
+is not considered patentable.

-EPO if the opposition division considers that the grounds for opposition prejudice the maintenance of the patent, it shall revoke the patent.

-- JPO the patent will be revoked when the appeals collegiate comes to the agreement that a patent should be revoked on the basis of the reason for the appeal. - USPTO at the conclusion of a reexamination proceedings, any patent claims that are determined to be unpatentable are cancelled.
+Revocation EPO if the opposition division considers that the grounds for opposition prejudice the maintenance of the patent, it shall revoke the patent.
+JPO/ KIPO the patent will be revoked when the appeals collegiate comes to the agreement that a patent should be revoked on the basis of the reason for the appeal.

-Search report

-EPO a report on the results of the search drawn up by the search division after the patent application has been accorded a date of filing and is not deemed to be withdrawn.
+USPTO at the conclusion of a reexamination proceedings, any patent claims that are determined to be unpatentable are cancelled.
+Search EPO a report on the results of the search drawn up by the search division after the patent application has been accorded a date of filing and is not deemed to be withdrawn.
 See European search.

-JPO n.a.

-USPTO the end product of a PCT international search is a listing of relevant references together with a written opinion that indicates whether the claimed invention appears to be novel, to involve an inventive step, and to be industrially applicable.

-State of the Art

-see Prior art

-Subsequent filing

-a patent application filing that claims the priority of a first filing.

-Supplementary search

-EPO search carried out by the European Patent Office on a Euro-PCT application in the regional phase for which the International Search Authority was not the European Patent Office.
+JPO/KIPO n.a. /USPTO State of the Art see Prior art Subsequent filing a patent application filing that claims the priority of a first filing.
+Supplementary search EPO search carried out by the European Patent Office on a Euro-PCT application in the regional phase for which the International Search Authority was not the European Patent Office.
+JPO/KIPO n.a.

-JPO n.a.

 USPTO an updated search performed by an examiner as necessary throughout the pendency of an application to locate prior art that was unavailable at the time of the original search.

-Supranational procedure

-either a regional procedure: the European Patent Convention, the Harare Protocol, the Eurasian Patent Convention or the Patent Cooperation Treaty.
+Supranational procedure either a regional procedure: the European Patent Convention, the Harare Protocol, the Eurasian Patent Convention or the Patent Cooperation Treaty.
 See also Regional application.

-Technical appeal

-EPO an appeal on a decision taken during the patent procedure.
+Technical appeal EPO an appeal on a decision taken during the patent procedure.
+Technical field a level of aggregation within a patent classification.

-Technical field

-a level of aggregation within a patent classification.
 See also International Patent Classification.

-Third party

-EPO someone, who is not the applicant of the application in question, for whom a search is carried out by the European Patent Office.

-JPO a party other than the party concerned with the patent application.
+Third party EPO someone, who is not the applicant of the application in question, for whom a search is carried out by the European Patent Office.
+JPO/ KIPO a party other than the party concerned with the patent application.
 USPTO this term usually refers to a requester in a reexamination proceedings, other than the patent owner or its privies.
+Three-Track Examination KIPO an applicant can choose among three options, accelerated, regular and deferred examinations.